Coach Training for Corporate Leaders and HR Professionals

 - Level One Program: Coaching Essentials for Managers

 A powerful basic introduction to coaching is provided in this concentrated, intensive three-day training program.
-The program covers the fundamental coaching competencies, key coaching principles, giving feedback in a coach-like manner, deep listening skills, coaching ethics and confidentiality in a corporate setting, and lots of supervised coaching practice ranging from very specific skills exercises to a complete coaching session using employee volunteers, if possible, on the last day.
+The program covers the fundamental coaching competencies, key coaching principles, giving feedback in a coach-like manner, deep listening skills, coaching ethics and confidentiality in a corporate setting, and lots of supervised coaching practice ranging from particular skills exercises to a complete coaching session using employee volunteers, if possible, on the last day.
 This program delivers 25 hours of Coach Specific Training.
-There is a pre-work reading assignment and easy homework (30 minutes) each evening.
+There are a pre-work reading assignment and easy homework (30 minutes) each evening.

 - Level Two Program: Certified Manager Coach Training

 This program consists of 60 hours of ICF-Accredited Coach Specific Training spread over three months, two and a half days a month.
-Spreading out the sessions over a few months allows the participants to complete more meaningful class assignments and actually practice coaching between sessions.
+Spreading out the sessions over a few months allows the participants to complete more meaningful class assignments and practice coaching between sessions.
 With successful completion of the more rigorous Level Two Certified Manager Coach Training program, participants will earn our Certified Management Coach (CMC) credential.
-In addition, the program has been designed to deliver all the Training requirements for the ICF’s ACC level of certification plus 2 (of 10 required) hours of Mentor Coaching.
+Also, the program has been designed to deliver all the Training requirements for the ICF’s ACC level of certification plus 2 (of 10 required) hours of Mentor Coaching.

 - Level Three Program: Professional Certified Coach Training

 The most rigorous and comprehensive program is our Level Three Professional Certified Coach Training.
 This ICF-Accredited Program satisfies all the Training requirements for ICF’s PCC level of certification plus 2 (of 10 required) hours of Mentor Coaching.
 This program consists of 125 hours of ICF-Accredited Coach Specific Training spread over five months, three days a month.
-Class assignments and practice coaching is expected to be completed between sessions.
-The final three days incorporates a thorough review of a sample ICF written test (which is assigned and completed by the students before the last class) and extensive supervised practice coaching is conducted.
+Class assignments and practice coaching are expected to be completed between sessions.
+The final three days incorporates a thorough review of a sample ICF written test (which is assigned and completed by the students before the last class), and extensive supervised practice coaching is conducted.

 Mentor Coaching Can Be Valuable.